Pranay-OS18/App-CICD/README.md

+Complete CI/CD pipeline starting from fetching code to deploy it on kubernetes.
+The pipeline uses Git,
+Jenkins,
+Maven,
+Docker,
+SonarQube,
+Trivy,
+Nexus,
+Kubernetes and continuous monitoring is setup using Prometheus and Grafana.

-Board Game Database Full-Stack Web Application.
-This web application displays lists of board games and their reviews.
-JDBC for database connectivity and interaction
+Board Game Database Full-Stack Web Application displays lists of board games and their reviews.Application uses H2 Database Engine (In-memory) and JDBC for database connectivity and interaction.
-H2 Database Engine (In-memory)
-CRUD (Create, Read, Update, Delete) operations for managing data in the database Schema.sql file to customize the schema and input initial data